 Thomas Mark Szelog has spent his entire life observing, writing and/or photographing wildlife.
 He has been a full-time professional photographer for 35 years, specializing in photographing wildlife, nature, and landscapes.
 He has earned the reputation and is often described as “one of Maine’s most renowned wildlife photographers,” and is a recipient of the Philip Hyde Award, presented annually to a photographer who is working to preserve the condition of the natural environment through the art of photography.
-Lee Ann is the President of Simply Put, LLC, specializing in presentations on communication, attitude, and human relations.
+Lee Ann is the President of Simply Put, LLC, specializing in presentations on communication, attitude, human relations and wellness, of ourselves and our planet.
 As passionate wildlife advocates, they also work collaboratively, sharing their words and photographs in narrated photography presentations and books to educate and inspire people about the important role our natural world plays in our lives.

-The Lincoln Home is located at 22 River Road, in Newcastle.
-For more information, please contact Rhonda Hanna, Director of Community Life, at 563-3350.
-This event is free and open to the public.
+The Lincoln Home is located at 22 River Road, Newcastle.
+For more information, please contact Rhonda Hanna, 563-3350, or firstname.lastname@example.org.

 On Monday, January 22, from 3:00 to 4:00pm, take a late spring visit to Finland and Oslo Norway.
 Michael Perry’s inspiring photos, mixed with his warmth and humor, fascinating history, local lore, and unique trivia will chase away the winter blues.